 On 12 November 2020, we hosted a roundtable event in conjunction with Camarco exploring how corporates and financial institutions are responding to the increased focus on ESG and sustainable investment.
-For a round-up of that session’s key takeaways, please click here.

 We published an article on 24 July 2020 following allegations made by the Sunday Times accusing fashion retailer Boohoo of significantly underpaying workers at a factory in Leicester, and contravening local coronavirus lockdown rules by requiring its employees’ physical presence whilst failing to implement any additional safety or social distancing measures.

 The article noted the negative impact that the allegations had on the company’s share price (which slumped by 16% in the aftermath) and attributed this, in part, to an increased focus on environmental, social and governance (“ESG”) factors as a result of the COVID-19 pandemic.

 One of the actions taken by the Company in the wake of the allegations was to commission an independent review by barrister Alison Levitt Q.C.
 The review substantiated many of the allegations, noting the company had “capitalised on the commercial opportunities offered by lockdown” but had taken no responsibility for the consequences to those making the clothes they sold.
 Crucially, the review also found senior directors at Boohoo knew about serious issues pertaining to the exploitation of its workers months before they came to light.